the-alchemist88/Cpp_helper_codes/copy_elision(URVO_NRVO).md

 int main()
 {
 	foo(Myclass{10}); 	// Straightforward thinking, first a temporary object should be constructed with Myclass(int x) ctor.
 						// Then since it is an r value, move ctor gets called to construct the function parameter mx.
-However this is atypical copy elision case.
+However this is a typical copy elision case.
 }
 ```
 Without any copy elision this code would give the following output(can be tested with "-fno-elide-constructors" option in GCC):